RobWar-code/sci-booster/README.md

 coordinates, which typically set to the position of the flow line described below.

-Flows are represented by sets of line segments whose coordinates are given in the flow "points" field.
+Flows are represented by sets of line segments whose coordinates are given in the flow "points" field, each start/end points of the set of the line segments should be given.

 Generally the flow lines connect a source component node box to a destination node box, typically from the bottom of one box to the top of another.

-The flow details include an "arrow_points" for defining the coordinates of an equilateral triangle that sits on the flow line and points toward the destination.
+The flow details include an "arrow_points" field for defining the coordinates of each of the 4 nodes of an equilateral triangle, of which the bottom side is indented toward the apex by two pixels, that sits on the flow line and points toward the destination. the triangle is about 10 pixels high.

 The flow label appears in a box, who's top-left coordinates are given in the "label_x", "label_y" fields.